Spotlight

 Conceptions in England and Wales

-Annual statistics on conceptions to residents of England and Wales – numbers and rates by age group including women aged under 18 years, inside and outside marriage or civil partnership, and area of usual residence.
+Annual statistics on conceptions to residents of England and Wales, with numbers and rates by age group including women aged under 18 years, inside and outside marriage or civil partnership, and area of usual residence.

 -

-Annual analysis of fertility by cohort for women born in England and Wales.
-Cohort fertility analysis allows the fertility experience of a group of women sharing the same birth year (a “cohort”) to be traced through time and compared with other cohorts.
+Annual analysis of fertility by cohort for those born in England and Wales.
+Cohort fertility analysis allows the fertility experience of those sharing the same birth year (a “cohort”) to be traced through time and compared with other cohorts.

 Publications related to Conception and fertility rates